pkozhevnikov/quizzly/model/quiz-model.md

  * adds and removes Authors and Inspectors;
  * sets a Quiz Obsolete.

 Author adds a Section.
 To avoid conflicts of changes from different Authors, Sections are modified exclusively by a single Author.
-Author *takes for work* a Section and is an owner of the Section until the Author *releases* the Section.
-While a Section is taken for work by an Author, only this Author is able to add, modify, reorder and delete Items within the Section.
-If no activity is registered within configured timespan, the section is released automatically, thus is available to other Authors for modification.
+Author *grab*s a Section thus becomes an owner of the Section until the Author *discharge*s the Section.
+While an Author is an owner of the Section, only this Author is able to add, modify, reorder and delete Items within the Section.
+If no activity is registered within configured timespan, the section is discharged automatically, thus is available to other Authors for modification.
 Author reorders Sections.
-Author removes a Section if it is not taken for work.
+Author removes a Section if it is not grabbed.

 Related links: